Ex-SC DOT commissioner Hardee lied but did not take bribes, feds say

 “The meeting between Hardee and (the informant) was captured on audio and video,” the filing said.

-In Hardee’s case, federal prosecutor DeWayne Pearson wrote that since the government can’t prove that Hardee ever intended to perform an official act for the payments he was receiving from the informant, it is recommending that Hardee get probation instead of a prison sentence.
+In Hardee’s case, federal prosecutor DeWayne Pearson wrote that since the government can’t prove that Hardee ever intended to perform an official act for the payments he was receiving from the informant, it will not oppose a probationary sentence - instead of prison - for Hardee.

-What the government can prove is that he intended to foil an official FBI investigation — and that is a crime, but a lesser crime than bribery, the filing said.
+What the government can prove is that Hardee intended to foil an official FBI investigation — and that is a crime, but a lesser crime than bribery, the filing said.

 “Hardee’s crime lies only in his decision to attempt to obstruct an investigation into those payments,” the filing said.